ajsmit/R_courses/content/workshops/intro_r/chapters/14-recap.Rmd

 ---
 date: "2021-01-01"
 draft: false
-excerpt: What you need to know upfront.
+excerpt: null
 subtitle: ""
 title: "13.
 Recap"
 weight: 13
 ---

-> "Everyone should have their mind blown once a day."
+> "*Everyone should have their mind blown once a day.*"
 >
 > --- Neil deGrasse Tyson

-> "Somewhere, something incredible is waiting to be known."
+> "*Somewhere, something incredible is waiting to be known.*"
 >
 > --- Carl Sagan